$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 -

-In the Open Data Hub dashboard, navigate to the project details page and click the Models tab.
+In the Open Data Hub dashboard, navigate to the project details page and click the Deployments tab.

 -

-In the Single-model serving platform tile, click Select single-model.
+In the Model serving platform tile, click Select model.

 -